Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Always buy organic fruits and vegetables that are free from the spray of pesticides.
 Aside from switching to a healthy lifestyle, buying organic will also enable you to support small-time farmers in the community.

-If you have a tight budget, choose conventionally grown foods containing the least amount of chemicals.
+If you have a tight budget, choose conventionally grown foods containing the least chemicals.

 Install a Water Filter

-You must filter the water that you drink from your tap or another source.
-Also, whenever you take a shower/ bath, you can install a high-quality filtration system so you will be protected.
+You must filter the water you drink from your tap or another source.
+You can install a high-quality filtration system whenever you shower or bathe to protect yourself.
 Install a water filter that removes perchlorate and arsenic.

 The Royal Berkey can remove and reduce the following elements in the water: